 Audience Award at the Sundance Film Festival because it was the first feature written, produced

 and directed by, and starring, Native Americans.

-His follow-up film was Mystery, Alaska (1999), a comedy about a small town's hockey team who
+Mystery, Alaska (1999), a comedy about a small town's hockey team who

 takes on a challenge from the New York Rangers, and finds themselves at the centre of a televised event.
-Starring Burt Reynolds, Russell Crowe and Hank Azaria, Beach's small role merely required him to show up and play hockey for three months.
+Starring Burt Reynolds, Russell Crowe and Hank Azaria, Adam's small role merely required him to show up and play hockey for three months.
 After appearing in a string of Canadian films, Beach landed a role in Joe Dirt (2001), a comedy starring David Spade and